WrathChaos/react-native-dynamic-search-bar/README.md

 # Version 2.0 🥳

+Version 2.0 is here :O

+- Completely re-written from scratch 💪
+- Much better coding for maintenance and less dependency
+- 3 dependencies are removed 😱
+- Better prop management and cool customizations are possible now
+- Dark Mode integration 🌙

-🥳 Version 2.0 is finally here :O `SearchBar` is completely re-written from scratch.
-It has much better coding for maintenance and less dependency.
-Much better prop management therefore, cool customizations are possible with predefined `dark mode` integration.
-I can't waiting to see what you're going to make with this `SearchBar` 😍
+<i>I can't waiting to see what you're going to make with this `SearchBar` 😍</i>

 ## Installation